PLP-Database-Design/Titan_CleanCity/tests/test-cases.md

 # 📋 Manual Test Case Suite for CleanCity Waste Pickup Scheduler

-## ✅ Test Case: TC01 - Password Should Not Be Stored in Plaintext.
+## ✅TC01 - Password Should Not Be Stored in Plaintext.
 Objective: Ensure that user passwords are stored securely (not visible in plain text).

 Precondition: User has successfully registered or logged in.